 Through the internships, community living and a shared curriculum, interns explore complex social issues and connect them to their academic experiences.
 All opportunities are in the Davidson/Charlotte area and include stipends and housing.
-Applications for 2020 summer positions will be available soon with a priority application deadline of January 31st, 2020.
+Applications for 2021 summer positions will be available in late November with a priority application deadline of January 31st, 2021.

 Center for Civic Engagement Interns